klaaspieter/swift-emoji/README.md

 #  swift-emoji

 Turn Slack-like emoji shortcuts into their Unicode representations.
-Based on [emoji-data](https://github.com/iamcal/emoji-data).
+Based on [emoji-data].

 ## Installation